-Some Articles (a few articles not absorbed into the two books listed immediately below) (You can find a fairly recent copy of my Vita, somewhat messed up by the process of translating to html, here.)
+Some Articles (a few articles not absorbed into my books) (You can find a fairly recent copy of my Vita, somewhat messed up by the process of translating to html, here.)

 "The Eternal Recurrence and Nietzsche's Ethic of Virtue," in International Studies in Philosophy, vol. 25 no. 2, pp. 3-11.
 This constitutes a sort of appendix to Nietzsche and the Origin of Virtue.
 I didn't discuss the idea of "the eternal recurrence of the same" in that book, and this is an attempt to fill in this gap, showing how this all-important Nietzschean them fits into my interpretation.

 "An Argument Against a Legal Duty to Rescue," in the Journal of Social Philosophy, vol. 25 no. 1, Spring 1995, pp. 15-37.

 "Why Democracy is an Enemy of Virtue" International Studies in Philosophy, vol. 30 no. 3,1998, pp. 13-21.
 (This article is actually friendlier to democracy than the title sounds.
 It's an interpretation and a critique of a passage in Nietzsche.)

 Flourishing Egoism in Social Philosophy and Policy, vol. 16 no. 1, Winter 1999, pp. 72-95..
 A defense of a particular sort of ethical egoism.

 The Liberal Basis of the Right to Bear Arms (written with Todd C. Hughes) in Public Affairs Quarterly, vol. 14 no. 1, January 2000, pp. 1-25.
 (Keeping and using a gun is a civil liberty, like keeping and using a modem or fax machine.)